Attending a meetup can be a little overwhelming, especially if you are new to it or have made the brave decision to go alone.

 I often get asked about etiquette and how to get in on the conversation without appearing rude, so I thought I would share a few tips that I’ve picked up along the way.

-Observe
+1. Observe

 You’re already feeling a little nervous and overwhelmed so before jumping in, take a moment to breathe and observe the room.
 Look for body language cues to see if the conversation is open to newcomers.

 There will naturally be groups forming.
 You should be able to clearly define between the groups who are closed and those who are open.
-Always head to the friendlier, more open groups of singles.
+Always head to the friendlier, more open groups of people.

 Not that I’m saying other groups won’t be friendly, it may just be that they have found their footing a little quicker and are already in a deeper conversation.

-It’s not always rude to interrupt
+2. It’s not always rude to interrupt

 This is a tricky one and will feel clunky at first.
 But remember, if people are talking in groups, no one would expect you to stand on the outside looking in.
 It’s perfectly reasonable to try and integrate yourself into the conversation.
 The question is, how?